gemoc/liviz/README.md

 In this context, it is used to follow the evolution of the value of variables resulting from the interpretation of a nablab program.
 The interpreter communicates the values which will be plotted in real time by the framework.

+The data exchanged between the model and the plotter goes through a Rest API accessible in ```Sources/``` written in NodeJs.
+It is possible to send a plot configuration, and append data to the graphs.
+Below is a sequence diagram showing the correct order of requests to send to the API.

 ![](Misc/sequence.png)

 ![](Misc/api.png)

+Exemple request to API : ``` curl -d '{"graphs":[{"variables":["maVariable","var2"],"window":"0","name":"myGraph","x":"time","type":"points"}]}' -H "Content-Type:text/plain" -X PUT http://localhost:3000/config ```